cthart14/Jesus-Freaks/improved-readme.md

 ## 🌄 Our Vision

-What began as a moment of inspiration while navigating mainstream social media has blossomed into a Spirit-led mission. **Devotional Blog** was created to provide believers a sanctuary where they can remain rooted in Christ while building meaningful connections with friends and fellow believers.
+What began as a moment of inspiration while navigating mainstream social media has blossomed into a Spirit-led mission. **Jesus Freaks** was created to provide believers a sanctuary where they can remain rooted in Christ while building meaningful connections with friends and fellow believers.

 This platform serves as a sacred digital space for uplifting one another, reflecting on God's Word, and celebrating His presence in our daily journey through shared devotionals, personal testimonies, and visual glimpses of His creation.